datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-The RIA store (``$DATA``) can be accessed both from ``$HOME`` and ``$COMPUTE``, in both directions: Researchers can pull datasets from the store, push new datasets to it, or update (certain) existing datasets. ``$DATA`` is the one location experienced data management personnel ensures back-up and archival, performs house-keeping, and handles :term:`permissions`, and is thus were pristine raw data is stored or analyses code or results from ``$COMPUTE`` and ``$HOME`` should end up in.
-This aids organization, and allows a central management of back-ups and archival by experienced data stewards and data management personnel.
+The RIA store (``$DATA``) can be accessed both from ``$HOME`` and ``$COMPUTE``, in both directions: Researchers can pull datasets from the store, push new datasets to it, or update (certain) existing datasets. ``$DATA`` is the one location in which experienced data management personnel ensures back-up and archival, performs house-keeping, and handles :term:`permissions`, and is thus were pristine raw data is stored or analyses code or results from ``$COMPUTE`` and ``$HOME`` should end up in.
+This aids organization, and allows a central management of back-ups and archival, potentially by data stewards or similar data management personnel with no domain knowledge about data contents.

 .. _fig_store: